kb-dk/Yggdrasil/README.md

   - Finally, on the Import projects page, select the directory of the local Yggdrasil repository, and optionally add the project to an existing workset.

 You can now edit or add files in eclipse
 It is probably still preferable to make the commits, pushes, and pull using the commandline git command

+Note that each time new dependencies are added to the pom.xml you need to regenerate the Eclipse settings by doing first "mvn eclipse:clean" followed by "mvn eclipse:eclipse"

 Running the unittests successfully with maven
 ---------------------------------------------